pubkey/client-side-databases/README.md

 # Offline First Database Comparison

 In this project I have implemented the exact same chat application with different database technologies.
 You can use it to compare metrics and learn about the differences.
-The chat app is web based **angular** application, with functionality similar to Whatsapp Web.
+The chat app is a web based **angular** application, with functionality similar to Whatsapp Web.

 <p align="center">
   <img src="./orga/images/chat-app.png" alt="chat app" width="450" />